scottgroup/hnf4a-isoforms-rna-seq/README.md

 snakemake -j 999 --use-conda --immediate-submit --notemp --cluster-config cluster.json --cluster 'python3 slurmSubmit.py {dependencies}'
 ```

-If the cluster nodes do not have internet access, one can run the tasks requiring internet locally with :
+If the cluster nodes do not have internet access, one can run the tasks requiring the internet locally with :
 ```bash
 snakemake all_downloads --use-conda --cores=$CORES
 ```